NatLabRockies/EPWgen/README.md

 ## Usage Modes

-EPWgen provides three operational modes through an intuitive GUI:
+EPWgen provides four operational modes through an intuitive GUI:

 ### 1. Individual Location
 Generate an EPW file for a single location and year.